Bryan Sheehan: Career

-At club level Sheehan lined out with both St Mary's Cahersiveen and South Kerry.
-Enjoying much success with both.
+At club level, Sheehan lined out successfully with both St Mary's Cahersiveen and South Kerry.

 His first major success with St. Mary's was winning a Kerry County Football League - Division 1 title in 2003.
 He would have to wait until 2010 before he got his next success at county level as the club won the Kerry Junior Football Championship.
 He later added a Munster Junior Club Football Championship after a win over Limerick side Bruree in the final.
 He later lined out in Croke Park in the All-Ireland Junior Club Football Championship final.
 He picked up a winners medal after a win over Cavan side Swanlinbar on a 3-13 to 1-05 scoreline.

-He was part of the Kerry squad for the 2001 to 2003 All-Ireland Minor Football Championships, winning the Munster Minor Football Championship on all 3 occasions.
-He played in goal for 2 of those wins in 2001 and 2002, captaining the 2002 team.
-He played as a forward in the 2003 win.
-He played with the Kerry team in the 2003 and 2004 All-Ireland Under-21 Football Championships.
-His first National Football League game with Kerry seniors came in 2005, and in the same year he made his All-Ireland Senior Football Championship debut against Cork GAA in the Munster Senior Football Championship.
-He became the 2010 Kerry captain, and also helped the St Mary's club in Cahirciveen win the County and Munster Junior Championships, and in 2011 added the All-Ireland Junior Club Football Championship.
+His next major success was in 2015 when he won a Kerry Intermediate Football Championship title after a win over Spa in the final.
+He later added a Munster Intermediate Club Football Championship after a win over Carrigaline He later lead his side to the 2015–16 All-Ireland Intermediate Club Football Championship in Croke Park after a win over Hollymount Carramore.

+He has also had much success in the South Kerry Senior Football Championship.
+Where to date he has won 16 titles.

+He also had much success with the South Kerry divisional team.
+He won five Kerry Senior Football Championship titles from 2004-06, 2009 and as captain in 2015.